MissMeg/home-automation-app/Contributing.md

 1. Claim an issue
 2. Fork the project
+3. Download the code
-3. Work on the code on your machine.
+4. Work on the code on your machine.
-4. Push your code to your forked project.
+5. Push your code to your forked project.
-5. Create a pull request.
+6. Create a pull request.
-6. Wait to see if it's accepted.
+7. Wait to see if it's accepted.
-7. Celebrate!
+8. Celebrate!
 You've just contributed to a project!
-8. Now go do it again! :)
+9. Now go do it again! :)

 ### Best Practices